 If you’ve ever been to Morocco, you know how predominant Moroccan side dishes are in Moroccan cuisine.
-They are an important component of any Moroccan menu as important and necessary as the main dish.
-In Morocco, we usually serve them in little colorful plates encircling the main dish.
+They are an important component of any Moroccan menu.
+In fact, they are as important and necessary as the main dish.
+In Morocco, we usually serve them in little colorful plates that encircle the main dish.

 The table should look colorful and appetizing, as Moroccans express their love through food.

-The good thing about Moroccan side dishes is their deliciousness.
-They compete completely with Moroccan main dishes like the tagines and stews.
-In fact, you will find yourself reaching to them as often as you are reaching to the main dish.
+Moroccan side dishes are VERY delicious and compete with the popular Moroccan tagines and stews.
+When you are at a Moroccan table, you will find yourself reaching to the side dishes as often as you are reaching to the main dish.

 The Best Moroccan Side Dishes to Try

-Here is a list of my favorite and most requested Moroccan side dishes and recipes.
-They are easy to make, extra-fragrant and every bite will be like a being on vacation in Morocco.
+Here is the list of my favorite and most requested Moroccan side dishes recipes.
+They are easy to make and every bite will taste like being on vacation in Morocco.

 Moroccan Carrot Salad